JZerman2018/Azure-Devops-Project3/README.md

 2. Replace the APPSERVICEURL with the Url of your AppService once it's deployed.

 #### Setup Log Analytics
 A Log Analytics Workspace will need to be created to ingest the Selenium Log output file.
+[This Resource](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources-custom-logs) could be helpful in setting up Log Analytics.

 Go to the app service > Diagnostic Settings > + Add Diagnostic Setting.
 Click AppServiceHTTPLogs and Send to Log Analytics Workspace.
 Select a workspace (can be an existing default workspace) > Save.
 Go back to the app service > App Service Logs.
 Turn on Detailed Error Messages and Failed Request Tracing > Save.
 Restart the app service.